guitarmind/dyn-ip-report-service/README.md

       -p PORT, --port=PORT  the listening port of dynamic IP report service (default: 1666)
       -a ALARMTHRESHOLD, --alarm-threshold=ALARMTHRESHOLD
                             The threshold minutes to send alarm email by Gmail if the time passed since last update time is longer than it (default: 30)
       -g GMAILADDR, --gmail-addr=GMAILADDR
                             The administrator's Gmail
       -u USERNAME, --username=USERNAME
                             The administrator's Gmail username
       -s PASSWORD, --password=PASSWORD
                             The administrator's Gmail password
+      -r RECIPIENTS, --recipients=RECIPIENTS
+                            List of recipients' emails other than the administrator, separated by semicolon.

 The default listening port is **1666**.
 Change it to yours on startup.
 Please make sure that the firewall is opened for lisenting port.